BenoitAdam/nullDC4Wii/README.md

 ### Developer (Easy)

-- Controller correct layout, for pro pad and for gamecube pas
+- Controller correct layout, for pro pad and for gamecube pad
 - User custom Preset
 - printf for when there is no bios
 - Player 3/4 Gamecube/Wiimote